hysern/benchmarking/README.md

 Protocol Benchmarking
 ============

+I disabled the Google Docs reporting as it requires OAuth and no longer supports id/pwd

 These scripts provide an easy way to benchmark different protocols, over different network conditions, while reporting the results to a folder in Google Drive.

 The current focus in these scripts is to compare Google's QUIC (http://en.wikipedia.org/wiki/QUIC) with regular HTTP and HTTPS.